jhd-old/Deep-Learning-Lab/README.md

 <p align="center"><img width=95% src="README/overview_architecture.png"></p>

 ## Results
+Results  from  a  single  image.
+On the left:
+Our depth prediction results on a randomly picked image from KITTI on the right:
-The depth prediction results and the according over-segmentated image with surface normals plotted beginning in the center of mass for each planar structure.
-The magnitude has been scaled due to visibility reasons.
+To the chosen image  the  according  over-segmentated image with surface normals as produced by our network are plotted beginning inthe center of mass for each planar structure.
+The magnitude hasbeen scaled due to visibility reasons
 On the left the depth map is displayed.
 <p align="center"><img width=95% src="README/results.png"></p>